The powerful Order of Cluny

-A place of residence and entertainment, the town house of the abbots of Cluny stands next to and is intimately linked with the Gallo-Roman baths which occupy the west side of the structure.
-The preservation and integration of these imposing buildings was not done completely by choice; the economic dimension of the architectural project gives a partial explanation for this.
-It would have been very costly to destroy these ancient buildings just to obtain an open space and to take on the colossal labour costs involved without actually being able to sell the materials salvaged from the buildings.
+A place of residence and entertainment, the Hôtel des Abbés de Cluny stands next to and is closely linked with the Gallo-Roman baths which occupy the west side of the structure.
+The preservation and integration of these imposing ancient buildings was not done completely by choice; the economic dimension of the architectural project offers a partial explanation.
+It would have been very costly to destroy these ancient buildings just to obtain an open space and to take on the colossal labor costs involved without actually being able to sell the materials salvaged from the buildings.
 The master builder therefore adapted to these constraints and ingeniously used them to his advantage.

-Gothic in style, the Hôtel des Abbés de Cluny adopts part of an exceptional residence, the private town house, an urban architectural composition which saw huge success throughout the entire Ancien Régime.
+Built in the Gothic style, l'Hôtel des Abbés de Cluny adopts part of an exceptional residence, the private town house, an urban architectural composition which saw huge success throughout the entire Ancien Régime.
 Its windowless crenelated wall edges a vast interior courtyard accessible through a double door and a gate.
-The facades are heavily sculpted in a flamboyant gothic style.
-On the pediments of the high windows and on sections of the staircase, the weapons of Jacques d’Amboise affirm the power and the rank of the man who commissioned this building.
-The central body of the residence is flanked by two wings, one on the East side where the kitchens are located on the ground floor and the other on the West side, forming a gallery on the second floor above a series of open arcades.
-The architect skilfully made the most of this irregularly shaped plot of land and the presence of the ancient buildings, finding novel solutions to the constraints faced.
+The façades are heavily sculpted in the Flamboyant Gothic style.
+On the pediments of the high windows and on sections of the staircase, the coats of arms of Jacques d’Amboise affirm the power and the rank of the man who commissioned this building.
+The central body of the residence is flanked by two wings; one on the East side where the kitchens are located on the ground floor and the other on the West side, forming a gallery on the first floor above a series of open arcades.
+The architect skillfully made the most of this irregularly-shaped plot of land and the presence of the ancient buildings, finding novel solutions to the constraints faced.

-Today, the Hôtel des Abbés de Cluny is at the same time close to and quite different from how it looked in the Middle Ages.
-On the one hand, its facades and roofings benefitted from high-quality restoration work in the 19th century, scrupulously led by Albert Lenoir in accordance with original provisions.
-On the other hand, the urban materials that once formed the structure have now disappeared following the work of Baron Haussmann, which significantly modified the perception of this remarkable example of civil medieval architecture, an “urban jewel” as Prosper Mérimée once called it.
+Today, l'Hôtel des Abbés de Cluny is both similar to and quite different from how it looked in the Middle Ages.
+Its façades and roofs benefited from high-quality restoration work in the 19th century, scrupulously led by Albert Lenoir in accordance with the original layouts.
+However, the urban fabric into which it was once nestled has since disappeared, following Baron Haussman's town planning work, which significantly modified the perception of this remarkable emblem of civil medieval architecture, an “urban gem”, as Prosper Mérimée called it.